 SAR Opportunities/Limited Source NSN Listing

-The below Limited Source NSN Listing was created to identify items where the government would like to develop competition.
+The below Limited Source NSN Listing was created to identify items where the government is open to developing competition.
 The list excludes AMSC T (mil-spec) or AMSC G (complete data package).
-The list contains NSNs with only 1-2 Listed Manufacturers with FSC and NIIN, Item Name, Stock Availability and Open Purchase Requests with Corresponding Quantities.
-Note: All NSNs have an Annual Demand Value (ADV) >$10K, and do not currently have an Open Value Engineering Project.
+The list contains NSNs with only 1 or 2 listed manufacturers and annual demand value (ADV) >$10K.

 BreakoutThe purpose of Breakout is to break away from sole source procurement.
 This program involves the technical review (screening) of an item that may result in an improvement of its acquisition status.
 The Breakout objective is to reduce costs through the use of competitive procurement methods or the purchase of parts directly from the actual manufacturer rather than the prime contractor.
 The integrity and quality of the item is maintained to ensure the safety and reliability of the systems and equipment into which it will be installed.

 Price Challenge (PC) program raises the overall awareness of potential material overpricing/overcharging.
 The program puts the customer first through a process that allows individuals to submit suggestions, questions, or recommendations on issues of procurement actions or pricing.
 Price challenges allow the Defense Logistics Agency (DLA) customers to alert the Inventory Control Points about possible overpricing which enables continuous improvement of DLA processes by acting upon this customer feedback.
 In addition, the program improves customer satisfaction in meeting readiness and weapon system acquisition support requirements at the lowest possible cost.